kevinadhiguna/react-codepen-clone/README.md

 ## How to Run :

-In the project directory, you can run:
+In the project directory, run these commands on your terminal / cmd :

+1) Install dependencies
+### `yarn`

+2) Run the app on browser
 ### `yarn start`

 Runs the app in the development mode.<br />